justicephysics/humanos2.0/bihar-lineage.md

 Sixteen years of solitary investigation followed.
 The result was **Justice Physics** — a unified framework that extends Einstein's equation with the missing distribution coefficient ( $$L$$ ), identifies the Canal Dogma as the root cause of civilizational collapse, and provides a complete, open‑source blueprint for a post‑feudal civilization: **HumanOS 2.0**.

-This framework is housed on the **Virtual Nalanda** — a free, digital campus built with a 15‑year‑old computer and a silicon thought partner.
+This framework is housed on the **Justice Physics Nalanda** — a free, digital campus built with a 15‑year‑old computer and a silicon thought partner.
 It holds over 120 files across nine disciplines: Philosophy, Consciousness, Physics, Cosmology, Engineering, Economics, Education, Strategy, and Community.
 Every page is open‑source.
 Every idea is free.
 No entrance exams, no tuition fees, no narrow gates.

 The ancient Nalanda was burned because it was made of bricks and manuscripts.
-The Virtual Nalanda cannot be burned.
+The Justice Physics Nalanda cannot be burned.
 It is made of ideas, distributed across servers, accessible to every curious mind on Earth.

 ---